 How much does a DWI lawyer cost?
 It’s a common question for people accused of DWI in Texas.
 With court fees and fines adding up, it may seem pointless to spend money on an attorney.
 But investing in an experienced Texas DWI defense attorney can save you money, time, and hassle in the long-run.

-The criminal penalties for a DWI or DUI in Texas are some of the harshest in the country, but the penalties do not stop in court, the Texas Department of Public Safety also imposes surcharges for anyone convicted of DWI.
+The criminal penalties for a DWI or DUI in Texas are some of the harshest in the country, but the penalties do not stop in court, there are additional fines for DWI convictions that range from $3,000 to $6,000.
+These additional fines replaced the surcharges that used to be imposed by the Texas Department of Public Safety.
 In Texas, the cost of a DUI or DWI can be staggering and leave you struggling to keep up financially.
 That is why you need an attorney who knows the DWI laws in Texas and the inner workings of Houston area courts.
 The cost of hiring a criminal defense law firm in Houston, Texas will be an additional DUI cost initially, but it can save you money and potentially get your case dismissed, thus saving your reputation and the stress of a criminal record.
 If you’ve been charged with a DWI or a DUI in the greater Houston area, call Blass Law or request a case evaluation and find out how we can help get the best outcome for your case.

 DWI Court Fees and Penalties are Already so Expensive, Why Should I Hire a DWI Lawyer?

 Texas state law establishes maximum fines for a DWI.
 Depending on your blood alcohol concentration (BAC), prior DWI record, and other aggravating factors, maximum fines start at $2,000 and can cost as must as $10,000.
 An experienced attorney who specialized in DWI defense can negotiate with prosecutors to secure minimum fines.